skypjack/entt/README.md

 In the end, I did it, but it wasn't much satisfying.
 Actually it wasn't satisfying at all.
 The fastest and nothing more, fairly little indeed.
-When I realized it, I tried hard to keep intact the great performance of `EnTT` and to add all the features I wanted to see in *my* entity-component system at the same time.
+When I realized it, I tried hard to keep intact the great performance of `EnTT` and to add all the features I wanted to see in *my own library* at the same time.

 Today `EnTT` is finally what I was looking for: still faster than its _competitors_, lower memory usage in the average case, a really good API and an